bakpakin/Fennel/lua-primer.md

 code, but for certain concepts there's no substitute for the Lua documentation.

 The book Programming in Lua is a great introduction.
-[The first edition][6] is available for free online and is still relevant.
-However, if you have programmed before in other languages, you might benefit by focusing on specific areas where Lua is substantially different.
+[The first edition][6] is available for free online and is still relevant, other than the section on modules.
+However, it's rather long, so if you have programmed before in other languages, you get going more quickly by focusing on specific areas where Lua is substantially different from other languages:

 Lua's types include: